Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients, working closely with designers to bring their visions to life.
+- Built and installed custom cabinets for residential customers Working closely with designers to bring their designs to reality.

-- Successfully completed multiple remodeling projects within the timeframes specified while ensuring high-quality standards.
+- Achieved successful completion of multiple remodeling projects within the specified timeframes, while ensuring the highest standards of quality.

-- Collaboration with other tradespeople at the construction site to assure a smooth process and compliance with project deadlines.
+- Collaborated with other tradespeople on building sites in order to guarantee a smooth work flow and respect for project deadlines.

 5. Education

-In this section, mention your education background that is related to carpentry.
-Include the name of your institution, the degree/diploma you received (if relevant), and the year of your completion.
+In this section, you should mention your educational background related to carpentry.
+In this section, include the name of the school, the degree or diploma earned (if applicable), and the year of your completion.

 Example: